QuantEcon/lecture-source-py/source/rst/python_oop.rst

 ---------------

 .. index::
-    single: Object Oriented Programming; Key Concepts
+    single: Object-Oriented Programming; Key Concepts

 As discussed an :doc:`earlier lecture <oop_intro>`, in the OOP paradigm, data and functions are **bundled together** into "objects"

-An example is a Python list, which not only stores data, but also knows how to sort itself, etc.
+An example is a Python list, which not only stores data but also knows how to sort itself, etc.

 .. code-block:: python3